juanxramirez/Matrix_condition/README.md

 Each script loads necessary packages and sets up path and working directories.
 This set up needs to be adjusted for specific users and R/Python sessions.

 Scripts from 1 to 7 can be used to reproduce the figures shown in the main manuscript.
-Other scripts can be used to reproduce the figures shown in the supplementary information the article.
+Other scripts can be used to reproduce the figures shown in the supplementary information of the article.

 Input data are available within each folder of this repository, with the exception of the habitat suitability models, which were derived from another study and are available only upon request (see https://globalmammal.org/habitat-suitability-models-for-terrestrial-mammals/).